 Data science and Artificial Intelligence are transforming science and industry, with a strong demand for skilled professionals.
 The LogicDataScience (LogicDS) curriculum, currently being taught at Florida Virtual Schools (FLVS) introduces high school students to this field and related careers, aiming to overcome educational barriers, particularly for rural students lacking access to STEM courses and qualified teachers.
 Emphasizing the integration of computing, mathematics, and statistics through mathematical logic, this novel approach enhances learning by linking statistical and computational concepts, thus making data science more accessible and reducing cognitive load.

-Prototype Curriculum – Short Course; TRY IT YOURSELF
+Prototype Curriculum – LogicDS 2025 Short Course; TRY IT YOURSELF

-If you’d like to try the LogicDS curriculum and course yourself, please visit our prototype online short course, hosted on L.A.R.A. / Activity Player, via this link (please note that this prototype site is slow-loading)
+If you’d like to try the NEW LONGER LogicDS curriculum and course yourself, please visit our prototype online short course, hosted on the L.A.R.A. / Activity Player Learning Management System (LMS), via this link (please note that this prototype site is slow-loading, and may be undergoing maintenance – if so, please use the link below to see the 6-lesson short version)

 Information about the LogicDS Pilot Project